Stian-M/Python-Playwright-Workshop/README.md

 If you use Visual Studio Code, the [Playwright Test for VS Code extension](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright) provides an integrated codegen experience:
 - Record user actions and generate code directly in your editor.
 - Easily insert locators and actions into your test files.
+- This does not support Python yet, but works for node.js tests

 ### 3. Using `page.pause()` for Interactive Debugging